Virtual Fundraising Ideas

 Crowdfunding and Peer to Peer Fundraising Ideas

-- Color Run: Walk-a-thons and Fun Runs make great fundraising events, especially when you add a theme.
+- Color Runs: Walk-a-thons and Fun Runs make great fundraising events, especially when you add a theme.
 Add color packets for fundraising via a color run.

-- Meditation Sit-a-thon: Great for yoga or meditation centers and organizations that promote mental health.
+- Meditation Sit-a-thons: Great for yoga or meditation centers and organizations that promote mental health.
 Donors pledge money and participants meditate for a period of time.

-- Swim for a cause: Swim-a-thons can be lucrative, exciting events for large swim teams.
+- Swimming Fundraisers: Swim-a-thons can be lucrative, exciting events for large swim teams.
 See who can swim the most laps and raise the most money.

-- Dance Marathon: Get your supporters to dance the night away for your cause.
+- Dance Marathons: Get your supporters to dance the night away for your cause.
 They’ll love it and bring their friends to join in the fun.

-- Hit-a-thon: An ideal event for baseball or softball teams.
-See our blog on how to run a hit-a-thon fundraiser.
+- Hit-a-thons: An ideal event for baseball or softball teams.
+See our great blog on how to run a hit-a-thon fundraiser.

-- Clay Shoot: Fundraising clay or skeet shoots are becoming more popular for many organizations.
+- Clay Shoots: Fundraising clay or skeet shoots are becoming more popular for many organizations.
 They can be run as a crowdfunding or general ticketing event.

 Raffles & Auction Fundraising Ideas